-As project managers, a large part of our jobs is to assess risks.
-We typically assess risks during the pre-work stage of project management and then monitor those risks throughout the project life cycle.
+A large part of a project manager’s job is risk management.
+We typically assess risks during the pre-work stage of project management and then monitor those risks throughout the project lifecycle.

-Risks come in many different forms and categories, such as systemic risks, environmental risks, and programmatic risks, just to name a few, of course.
-They can range from a bug in a project management system to an earthquake.
+Risks come in many different forms and categories—systemic risks, environmental risks, and programmatic risks, just to name a few.
+They can range from a technical bug in a project management system to an earthquake.

-We develop a detailed risk management plan complete with a risk register log to identify track, monitor, and resolve risks as they arise during the project.
+We develop a detailed risk management plan, complete with a risk register log to identify, track, monitor, and resolve risks as they arise during a project.

 But here’s one risk we likely don’t account for in our risk management plans… our own brains.